 Different solutions like Calendly and Chili Piper have emerged to deal with the loss of time involved in this process.
 They allow you to embed a custom calendar into the form without needing to develop it from scratch, saving time for both the sales and the development team.

 So what would the process look like after these changes?

 Since the use of data enrichment will solve most of the previous problems, the solution could materialize in a flow like this.

 The key points of the flow are these:

-Not sure how to try this quickly?
-Reaching the maximum conversion rate of our forms is a challenge that depends on many details.
-The ability to iterate in no time is the key to achieving it and that is exactly what Arengu allows you to do.
+Reaching the maximum conversion rate of our forms is a complex challenge.
+The ability to iterate quickly is the key and that is exactly what Arengu allows you to do.